DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Be prepared to show and discuss how you created works shown in the progress report, and write notes on feedback from partners.

 ## Fri 14 Oct
 - Alternative Assignment #2B: 12-1pm Education Team Training with Erika Haynes from [CT School + State Finance Project](https://schoolstatefinance.org) on Zoom.
 See my email to register in advance for the Zoom link.
 I also will attend.
+Download [Powerpoint presentation slides](https://datavizforall.org/images/2022-10-GHIAA-School-Finance-101.pptx).
 - Alternative Assignment guidelines: Each student may attend one of the 60-90 minute online meetings with our community partners listed above and email me at least 250 words of insightful notes and/or personal reflections within 48 hours, to substitute for the Leaflet Map Code Template quiz that is due on Monday 7 November.

 ### Tue 18 Oct